 The venous drainage follows the same course as the corresponding arteries, the venous ascending limbs of vasa recta drain into the arcuate veins.
 The difference in color between the cortex and medulla reflects the distribution of intrarenal vasculature (90-95% of blood passes through the cortex and only 5-10% passes through the medulla).

-Physiological characters of renal circulation
+Physiological characteristics of renal circulation

 Almost all renal blood has to pass through the glomeruli.
-Renal circulation is a portal circulation. blood circulates into two capillary networks: the glomerulus and the peritubular capillaries.
+Renal circulation is portal circulation. blood circulates into two capillary networks: the glomerulus and the peritubular capillaries.
 The glomerular capillaries are the only capillaries in the body that drain into arterioles.
 The efferent glomerular arteriole is a portal artery.
 The portal renal system has 2 functions.

 - Filtration through the glomerular capillaries.